 All eligible grade 11 public-school students take the PSAE.
 In 2009, state legislation (Senate Bill 2014) eliminated the fall administration of the PSAE (the PSAE grade 12) that had been held in previous years.
-Therefore, grade 12 students who had not yet satisfied the PSAE diploma requirement (and were not exempt) also participated in the PSAE.

 Students with disabilities have the option of taking the PSAE under conditions that accommodate their individual disabilities.
 Students whose Individualized Education Programs (IEPs) identify the PSAE as being inappropriate for them, even with accommodations, are required to take the Illinois Alternate Assessment (IAA).
 All students with limited English proficiency (LEP) must take the PSAE.
 Students who have been in a state-approved Transitional Bilingual Education (TBE) program or Transitional Program of Instruction (TPI) for five or fewer years are eligible to test under State-Allowed Accommodations (see p.
 3).